stackernews/booger/README.md

 # what booger wants

-Simplicity, extensibility, ease of use, performance, and security.
+simplicity, extensibility, ease of use, performance, security

 # thanks to